-Cabrini continued with their partnership with the Special Olympic of Delaware County’s basketball team.
-The last women’s basketball coach Bobby Morgan started the event with the Special Olympic athletes.
+Cabrini continued with its partnership with the Special Olympics of Delaware County’s basketball team.
+The last women’s basketball coach Bobby Morgan started the event with the Special Olympics athletes.

-“It’s an opportunity for special Olympic athletes to come and get some practice in,” Pearson said.
+“It’s an opportunity for special Olympics athletes to come and get some practice in,” Pearson said.
 “Receive some instruction from our student athletes to prepare themselves for their weekend tournaments.”

 The event started with a group introduction and then every athlete’s favorite, running suicides up and down the court to warm up.

-Cabrini athletes then led small groups of Special Olympic athletes through a series of drills.
+Cabrini athletes then led small groups of Special Olympics athletes through a series of drills.